Are you interested to become a financial advisor? Here is a complete resource to get you started...

 If you are in the US, you need to be registered with the US Securities and Exchange Commission (SEC) which will enable anyone seeking your service to verify license and education before conducting business with you.

-The Bachelors degree and license is enough to begin work as a financial advisor.
-Experience isn’t required in entry-level positions but you need further Certifications for future career.
+The Bachelor's degree and the license are enough to begin work as an FA.
+Experience isn’t required in entry-level positions but you need further Certifications for a future career.

 Whether you want to be self-employed later or work in better financial companies, consider obtaining certification.
-There is a voluntary certification exam for financial advisors conducted by Certified Financial Planner Board of Standards.
+There is a voluntary certification exam for FAs conducted by the Certified Financial Planner Board of Standards.

 To maintain CFP status, you have to complete 30 units of continued education and submit all annual dues.
 The continued education assesses knowledge of financial planning and improves professional conduct.

-To further improve financial advisor work profile, consider taking an advanced degree such as MBA or Master’s in Finance.
+To further improve the FA work profile, consider taking an advanced degree such as an MBA or Masters in Finance.
 It will help to move towards higher managerial positions as some employers prefer to hire advisors with advanced degrees.

-The salary of financial advisor depends on certification and experience.
+The salary of a financial advisor depends on certification and experience.

-In the US, 75,320 USD is the annual median salary for financial advisors in 2013.
-The minimum amount is 33,190 USD with the highest paid financial advisors earning more than 180,000 USD.
+The minimum amount is 30,000 USD with the highest paid financial advisors earning more than 101,000 USD.
 Apart from salaries, many of the advisors earn bonuses and commissions.

-All these data show that becoming a financial advisor is a profitable profession.
+All these data show that becoming an FA is a profitable profession.

-A poll conducted by Financial Planning Association (FPA) in 2009 found that 88% of current financial advisors work in different professions first and then switch to becoming a financial advisor.
-A financial advisor is often also known as a “financial planner”.
+A poll conducted by Financial Planning Association (FPA) found that 88% of current investment advisors work in different professions first and then switch to becoming an FA.
+An FA is often also known as a “financial planner”.

 It is not easy to make the career switch because you need extra educational qualifications.
 You need to have Certified Financial Planner certification, for which a mandatory three years of working in a financial planning business is mandatory.

 Big financial firms like Merrill Lynch and Wells Fargo Advisors prefer to hire a certified CFP professional.
-New financial advisors at Wells Fargo Advisors go through a 31-week program to help them get necessary licenses like Series 66 which enables them to sell annuities and mutual funds.
+New FAs at Wells Fargo Advisors go through a 31-week program to help them get necessary licenses like Series 66 which enables them to sell annuities and mutual funds.

-In short, if you are switching to a financial advisor profile mid-career, you need to possess mandatory certifications and qualifications.
+In short, if you are switching to an FA profile mid-career, you need to possess mandatory certifications and qualifications.